tsartrooper/AuctionApplicationModularMonolith/README.md

 **Architecture Overview:**

 **High Level Design:**
-This is project particularly follows modular monolith architecture practices.
-The individual modules are loosely coupled for potential of this project breaking down into microservices down the line.
  ![alt text](https://github.com/tsartrooper/AuctionApplicationModularMonolith/blob/main/images/auction_application_hld.png)
 Authentication(Spring Auth)
 JWT based authentication Spring Auth was used.
 JWT was used instead of session/cookie based authentication to reduce the load on the server.